futzu/SCTE35_threefive/threefive-ffmpeg.md

 ## threefive works very well with ffmpeg.
-I love ffmpeg.
-The fine folks at ffmpeg don't seem to care much about SCTE-35 though.
-Using threefive for SCTE-35 with ffmpeg is easy.

 * __ffmpeg changes the SCTE-35 (0x86) stream type to bin data (0x6)__
   * Changing the stream type __breaks every SCTE-35 parser, except for threefive__.
   * __threefive__ checks for SCTE-35 data __in both__ SCTE-35 (__0x86__) and bin data (__0x6__) stream types.